Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Data application

-The proposed penalized SRVF alignment effectively balances the identity correlation and the unpenalized correlation.
-For low-expressivity videos (bottom row, Figure \ref{fig:delvin_misalignments_scatterplot}), penalized alignment correlations generally exceed those from no alignment, likely due to increased misalignment challenges under reduced emotional cues.
-It is also interesting to find that for videos under positive emotion (second column, Figure~\ref{fig:delvin_misalignments_scatterplot}), the correlation with the penalized SRVF alignment has a trivial difference compared with the correlation with no alignment, while for videos under negative emotion (first column, Figure~\ref{fig:delvin_misalignments_scatterplot}), the difference is much bigger.
+The proposed penalized SRVF alignment provides a reasonable compromise between the identity EA and the unpenalized SRVF EA.
+For low-expressivity videos (bottom row, Figure \ref{fig:delvin_misalignments_scatterplot}), penalized alignment EA measures generally exceed those from no alignment, likely due to increased misalignment challenges under reduced emotional cues.
+It is also interesting to find that for videos under positive emotion (second column, Figure~\ref{fig:delvin_misalignments_scatterplot}), the EA with the penalized SRVF alignment has a trivial difference compared with the EA with no alignment, while for videos under negative emotion (first column, Figure~\ref{fig:delvin_misalignments_scatterplot}), the difference is much bigger.
 This suggests a stronger time-warping effect for negative emotions, which is consistent with psychological research indicating better recognition of positive emotions \citep{Bandyopadhyay2021}.
+Figure \ref{fig:Delvin_pairwise_CI}) shows that the penalized SRVF methods lead to estimated EA with a significantly smaller mean than those obtained from unpenalized SRVF in all four videos.
+In three out of four videos, the mean EA obtained from the penalized SRVF is also significantly larger than those from no alignment, and generally differs significantly from those obtained under the optimal fixed delay method.
+In addition, Figure S1 in the Supplementary Materials shows the correlations among the EA measures obtained by different alignment methods.
+Although they are positively correlated with others, they are not equivalent and our proposed alignment method can lead to improved inference in a downstream analysis.

+We also examined the associations between perceiver-specific trait positive emotion and their EA.
+Trait positive emotion reflects a perceiver's stable tendency to experience positive emotions across diverse situations and over time, and it is typically associated with greater sociability, prosocial behavior, and openness \citep{devlin2014not}.
+To make this analysis consistent with the approach adopted by \citet{devlin2014not}, we fitted a simple linear regression model with the Fisher transformed EA measure as the outcome and trait positive emotion as the predictor.
+Table \ref{tab:EA-variable} summarizes the estimated slope of each regression.
+It reveals that the penalized SRVF method consistently yields larger absolute coefficient estimates than the no-alignment approach across all four videos.
+This pattern is not consistently observed with the unpenalized SRVF or the fixed delay methods.
+These findings suggest that failing to properly address misalignment may obscure important relationships between EA and perceiver characteristics.